Schroders loses UK equity chief to Old Mutual - sources

-LONDON Richard Buxton, the head of UK equities at Schroders and one of Britain's highest-profile fund managers, is leaving to join smaller rival Old Mutual Asset Managers, two sources close to the matter told Reuters.
+LONDON Richard Buxton, the head of UK equities at Schroders (SDR.L) and one of Britain's highest-profile fund managers, is leaving to join smaller rival Old Mutual Asset Managers (OML.L), two sources close to the matter told Reuters.

 Schroders said late on Thursday that Buxton would leave the company on June 14 after more than 11 years at the company.